 - Flag Day 2013: 9 Things You Never Knew About the American Flag — Impress your friends with these flag-related facts

 Celebrating Flag Day

-- How to Celebrate Flag Day — Tips for celebrating Flag Day from eHow.com
+- What is the Meaning of Flag Day in the United States — Tips for celebrating Flag Day from eHow.com

 - Celebrate Flag Day — The History of Flag from About.com

 - Flag Day Activities for Kids — Printables, worksheets and coloring pages to celebrate Flag Day from apples4theteacher.com